VariantSync/Vatras/README.md

 ### Documentation

 The code base is documented thoroughly, in terms of inline comments for most definitions.
-For some of the crucial files or proof steps, we use literate Agda (mostly markdown) to explain proofs step-by-step.
+For some of the crucial files or proof steps, we use literate Agda (mostly Markdown) to explain proofs step-by-step.
 In terms of tutorials (see above), we provide a detailed introduction to the library and its central definitions.
 We refrained from providing documentation in terms of a separate website because commonly, Agda is best navigated, explored, and read from within a suitable editor (typically Emacs, Vim, or VS Code).